elleem/reading-notes/401/reading06.md

 An example of linear time complexity is sorting a deck of cards.
 It increases with the n of the cards in the deck.

+4:54 different steps get added.
+You if you have a first step that takes O(a) and a second step that takes O(b), you add those runtimes to get O(ab).

+5:17 The second rule is that you drop the constants.
+Even there are two different loops, they are both O(n), not O(n2) and so the final big O is O(n).

+6:30 different inputs must have different variables.
+So you have O(n*m)

+7:32 Drop non-dominate terms, or reduce down to the O(n2)